-Tier 1 bonds are mainly used to raise long term capital.
-In the case of a crisis, the RBI can instruct the troubled bank to write off additional tier 1 bond without consulting the investors.
+AT1 Bonds are mainly used to raise long-term capital.
+They offer high returns but at a higher risk.
+In the case of a crisis, the RBI can instruct the troubled bank to write off this bond without consulting the investors.
+Read more about AT1 bonds here.

 Key Features of AT1 Bonds